Natha Sampradaya: History

-Nath are a sub-tradition within Shaivism, who trace their lineage to nine Nath gurus, starting with Shiva as the first, or ‘’Adinatha’’.
+The Nath are a subgroup of the Siddha tradition, and related to heterodox ascetic Shaivite traditions especially the Kapalika and the Kaula, but also the Pasupatha and the Saktas.
+They trace their lineage to nine Nath gurus, starting with Shiva as the first, or ‘’Adinatha’’.
 The list of the remaining eight is somewhat inconsistent between the regions Nath sampradaya is found, but typically consists of c.
 9th century Matsyendranatha and c.
 12th century Gorakhshanatha along with six more.
 The other six vary between Buddhist texts such as Abhyadattasri, and Hindu texts such as Varnaratnakara and Hathapradipika.
 The most common remaining Nath gurus include Caurangi (Sarangadhara, Puran Bhagat), Jalandhara (Balnath, Hadipa), Carpatha, Kanhapa, Nagarjuna and Bhartrihari.

 The Nath tradition was not a new movement, but one evolutionary phase of a very old Siddha tradition of India.
 The Siddha tradition explored Yoga, with the premise that human existence is a psycho-chemical process that can be perfected by a right combination of psychological, alchemy and physical techniques, thereby empowering one to a state of highest spirituality, living in prime condition ad libitum, and dying when one so desires into a calm, blissful transcendental state.
 The term siddha means "perfected", and this premise was not limited to the Siddha tradition but was shared by others such as the Rasayana school of Ayurveda.